MagiHotline/leetcode/README.md

 ## AI Disclosure

-Of course, the problems will not be AI generated but manually crafted.
+Of course, the solutions to the problem will not be AI generated but manually crafted.
 Only the scripts were automatically generated by Gemini 3.7 Flash.